 - Gladys Aylward: Example of humility -- Rejected by a mission

-fulfilling her missionary call.
+fulfill her missionary call.

 - Dedication: Ansgar (or Anskar) -- In thirty years of ministry in

-called him and so he ministered faithfully.
+him, so he ministered faithfully.

 - Missions mobilization: Susan Norris Fitkin -- Though illness

-kept her from being a "go-er" as a foreign missionary, Susan Fitkin poured her energy into
+kept her from being a "go-er" as a foreign missionary, Susan Fitkin poured her energy into being a